roman-vanesyan/cv/cv.typ

             These projects involve managing dozens of high load components in a distributed environment.
         ],
         "08/2021 - Now",
-        [Led Billing Delivery team],
+        [Led Billing for Food Delivery team],
         [Played a key role in supporting the Euro migration in Croatia from a billing perspective.
 Designed and implemented a real-time solution to convert customer balances on Bolt's platform to Euros without downtime]
     ),
     experience-item(
         "Software Engineer",
-        "Sophos Factory (formarly Refactr, Inc.)",
+        "Sophos Factory (formerly Refactr, Inc.)",
-        "I was a member of a dedicated team of three engineers, working on various layers of the platform, including the API, Runner Agent, and Pipeline Visual Editor.", "07/2020 - 07/2021",
+        "I was a key member of a dedicated team of three engineers, working on various layers of the platform, including API, Runner Agent, and Pipeline Visual Editor.", "07/2020 - 07/2021",
-        [Led the development of the *first CLI version* to interact with the platform], [Designed and implemented a custom *expression evaluating engine (DSL)* for CI pipeline variables], [Integrated dozens of tools to run "natively" in Runner Agent], [Set up platform's build infrastructure]
+        [Led the development of the first CLI version to interact with the platform], [Designed and implemented a custom expression evaluating engine (DSL) for CI pipeline variables], [Integrated dozens of tools to run "natively" in Runner Agent], [Set up platform's build infrastructure]
     ),
     experience-item(
         "Software Engineer",
         "EPAM Systems",
-        "",
-        "08/2019 - 11/2019",
+        "I worked on two dedicated projects: TelescopeAI PERF, a team productivity analytics platform, and Anatha, a crypto wallet supporting major cryptocurrencies, including Bitcoin and Ethereum.", "08/2019 - 11/2019",
+        [
+            Led development of the desktop wallet application.
+            Designed and implemented key parts of the application, including accounts creation and management, cryptocurrency exchange functionality, realtime balance retrieval
+        ]
     )
-)

-#content-section(
+),

+content-section(
     "Education",
     education-item(
         "Moscow State University named after M. V. Lomonosov", "B. Sc. in Applied Mathematics and Computer Science", "09/2016 - 06/2020"
+    )
 )
 )